praanzzzz/LetsTalk/README.md

 # LetsTalk
 A platform where users can talk any topic, create or join a room and engage with the community.
+It is built with Django Framework and SQLite database.

 --> Move into the directory where we have the project files :
 ```bash